As a child, Edwin's mom told him, "If you want to eat, you should cook it yourself." And that's exactly what he's been doing ever since.

 Suggestions and Variations

-- Marinate: For best flavor, marinate the meat overnight in the sauce before cooking.
+- Marinate: For the best flavor, marinate the meat overnight in the sauce before cooking.

 - Brown the meat: For a deeper flavor, brown the meat before simmering.